OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

     $('#go-to-last-slide').click(goToLastSlide);
     ```

 1. In the **Home.js** file, replace `TODO9` with the following code to define the navigation functions.
-Each of these functions uses the `goToByIdAsync` function to select a slide based upon its position in the document (first, last, previous, and next).
+Each of these functions uses the `goToByIdAsync` method to select a slide based upon its position in the document (first, last, previous, and next).

     ```js
     function goToFirstSlide() {